straysheep-dev/ansible-configs/README.md

 - `--ask-become-pass` takes the sudo password for the remote user
 - `-v` will show a useful amount of information without being too verbose

-To do: how to specify different passwords for each remote host.
+To do: how to specify each remote user's password (if there are multiple remote users listed, each with a unique password).

 ## Setup